Can You Find Love and Romance in the Workplace?

 Word travels fast, even if you're trying to control how and when others find out about your relationship.

 One study found that even though many employees had participated in office romances themselves, most employees had a negative perception of it.
 They also tended to direct their anger or annoyance towards the female in the relationship through gossip.10

 Coworkers generally respond better when they find out about the relationship directly, rather than through gossip.11 Your boss in particular needs to hear the news from you.

-5. Nobody Needs To See That: Declare Work A PDA-Free Zone - At work, avoid physical contact with your love interest.
-Public Displays of Affection (PDAs) tend to offend and will harm your professional image.
+At work, avoid physical contact with your love interest.
+Public displays of affection (PDAs) tend to offend and will harm your professional image.
 Also, be sure you are both on the same page regarding the status of your relationship, and agree on when and how you want to present it to others.

 Strongly Worded Ballad: 99 Slang Words for Having Sex